wwivbbs/docs/menusysop.md

 ConfigFileList | Enter the List+ configurator so the user can set it up to look like he wants

 ### [U] User Editor
+The User editor allows you to change the account information, SL, DSL, etc. and other user settings.

 ### [K] Print Votes
+Lists the voting questions.

 ### [?]
 Display Help
+Displays the //SYSOP command menu

 ### [B] Sub Editor
+The SUB Editor allows you to add\remove\edit SUBs or Boards.
 ### [D] Dir Editor
+The DIR Editor allows you to add\remove\edit Directories in the Transfer section of the BBS
 ### [G] Bulletin Editor
+The Bulletin editor allows you add\remove\edit Directories in the G-Files section of the BBS
 ### [J] Conference Editor
+Conferences are groupings of SUBs.
+This option lets you add\remove\modify Conferences.
 ### [T] Text Editor

 ### [V] Voting Editor
+The voting editor allows you to add\remove and modify the polls on your BBS.
+Polls allow you to ask your users for feedback, collect opinions on current events.
+Any sort of multiple choice\yes|no question you want.

 ### [Q] Quit
+That one's pretty obvious.